jefdaj/jefdaj.github.io/src/posts/2021/03/04/learning-smart-contracts-in-plutus/index.md

 things I find confusing as a Haskell developer with no prior blockchain experience, and then progress to mocking up naive implementations of some interesting dApp ideas.
-Along the way there will probably be comparisons to Marlowe, Solidity, and traditional programming paradigms.
+Along the way there will probably be comparisons to Marlowe, Solidity, and traditional programming.
 I hope it becomes a useful supplement to the other available resources rather than a standalone thing.